 If you’re unhappy with how your website runs on your current hosting provider, you may be thinking about transferring to somewhere new.
-Many people migrate their site to GoDaddy makes sense because this company is so well-established and has been providing web admins with excellent services for a very long time.
-In addition, GoDaddy is one of the most popular domain registration companies globally, and having your domain registered and hosted in the same place can be quite convenient.
+Many people migrate their site to GoDaddy, a well-established company with longtime excellent services.
+Also, GoDaddy is one of the most popular domain registration companies globally, and having your domain registered and hosted in the same place can be quite convenient.

-- How much downtime will your site experience during the transfer?
+- How much downtime your site will experience during the transfer

-- What steps need to be taken to transfer your site to GoDaddy?
+- What steps need to be taken to transfer your site to GoDaddy

 Can You Move Your Entire Website to GoDaddy Hosting?

-When migrating, you won’t just redirect your website’s URL to a GoDaddy hosting account but will actually be moving all the data from your current server to a new one.
+When migrating, you won’t just redirect your website’s URL to a GoDaddy hosting account but will be moving all the data from your current server to a new one.

 Avoiding Downtime During the Migration

-One of the people’s biggest worries when migrating their website to GoDaddy is how long their website will be offline.
+Some peoples’ biggest worries when migrating their website to GoDaddy is how long their website will be offline.
 This is a big deal when moving business websites, especially since visitors are given an error message when a site is down and may move to a competitor’s website.

-Fortunately, as long as you plan everything out and execute it properly, your site never has to be offline or unavailable to visitors.
-To transfer a site to GoDaddy without any downtime, you want to complete all the steps below while your site is still running on your current hosting server.
+As long as you plan everything and execute it properly, your site never has to be offline or unavailable to visitors.
+To transfer a site to GoDaddy without downtime, complete all the steps below while your site runs on your current hosting server.
 If you aren’t sure how to take these steps, don’t hesitate to contact the GoDaddy support team for assistance.

 How Do You Transfer Your Site to GoDaddy?

-These instructions are made assuming that your current hosting account and the new one with GoDaddy are both Linux-based options with cPanel available.
-This is by far the most common setup, especially for individuals and small business websites.
+These instructions are made assuming your current hosting account and the new one with GoDaddy are both Linux-based options with cPanel available.
+This is the most common setup, especially for individuals and small business websites.
 If you’re using a Windows-based hosting solution, the specific steps will be slightly different, so keep that in mind.

-Sign Up for Services on GoDaddy
+Sign up for services on GoDaddy

 The first thing you want to do is choose which GoDaddy hosting package is right for you.
-It has several different options, including shared hosting, VPS hosting, and dedicated servers.
+It has several options, including shared hosting, VPS hosting, and dedicated servers.
 Once you pick out which hosting works best for you, sign up for the service.

-Backup Your cPanel Account at Your Current Host
+Backup your cPanel Account at your current host

 To complete this step, simply follow these instructions:

-- Click backup and select what to backup: On this page, select the option to create a backup and then pick what you need to be backed up.
+- Click backup and select what to backup: On this page, select the option to create a backup and pick what you need to be backed up.
 Typically, you want your home directory, which includes all files under that directory and all your MySQL databases used for your site.

-Restore Your cPanel Account on GoDaddy
+Restore your cPanel account on GoDaddy

-Test Your Site on GoDaddy
+Test your site on GoDaddy

-Update Your Nameservers and DNS
+Update your nameservers and DNS

 If everything is working properly, update your nameservers to point traffic to the GoDaddy servers.
 Since you likely registered your domain with GoDaddy, you can update your nameservers there.
-You also need to update your Domain Name System (DNS) information, which is done in your cPanel.
-On your cPanel, go to the DNS manager and update your primary A Record to point to the IP addresses provided in your welcome email from GoDaddy.
+You also need to update your Domain Name System (DNS) information.
+On your cPanel, go to the DNS manager and update your primary A Record to point to the IP addresses in your welcome email from GoDaddy.

-Now that you have updated and saved this information, new visitors to your site will begin coming to your GoDaddy hosted page.
-Remember that it may take anywhere from a few hours to a few days for all DNS servers and browsers to get updated, so they send traffic to GoDaddy instead of your old host.
+Now new visitors to your site will begin coming to your GoDaddy-hosted page.
+It may take a few hours to a few days for all DNS servers and browsers to get updated so they send traffic to GoDaddy instead of your old host.
 Wait for at least a couple of weeks before canceling your old hosting account to avoid any problems — and enjoy the great service from GoDaddy for years to come.